 If a Per AID TID Info field has the Ack Type subfield equal to 0 and the TID subfield equal to 13 then:

-It includes feedback information instead of Acknowledgment status (see Table9-39 (Context of the Per AID TID Info subfield and presence of optional subfields ifthe AID11 subfield is not 2045)).
+If the Multi-STA BlockAck frame is individually addressed to the UHR STA, the AID11 subfield of the AID TID Info subfield is set to the 11 LSBs of the AID of a UHR STA. [#3829]

-The AID11 subfield of the AID TID Info subfield is set to the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all receiving UHR STAs.
+If the Multi-STA BlockAck frame frame is transmitted by an AP and is group addressed, the AID11 subfield of the AID TID Info subfield is set to the 11 LSBs of the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all addressed UHR STAs. [#3829][#2871]The Feedback Type field in the Block Ack Starting Sequence Control subfield indicates the type of feedback that is included in the Feedback field. [#3829]

-A Feedback subfield is included in the Per AID TID Info field instead of a Block Ack Bitmap subfield and the Feedback subfield has a length defined in Table9-40 (Fragment Number subfield encoding for the Multi-STA BlockAck variant), has the format defined in Figure 9-60b (Feedback subfield format) and includes feedback information instead of Acknowledgment status (see Table9-39 (Context of the Per AID TID Info subfield and presence of optional subfields ifthe AID11 subfield is not 2045)).
-The Unavailability Target Start Time subfield indicates the value of TSF[15:7] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)).
-The Unavailability Duration subfield indicates the duration in units of 64 µs over which the STA transmitting the Multi-STA BA is not available.
+If the Feedback Type field is set to 0, the Feedback field has [#3829]the format defined in Figure 9-60b (Feedback subfield format if the Feedback Type field is set to 0 for unavailability information) [#3829]. [#2873].
+The Unavailability Target Start Time field indicates the value of TSF[15:6] [#1857] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)).
+The Unavailability Target Start Time field is larger than the TSF value at the start of the PPDU that carries the feedback. [#813] The Unavailability Duration field indicates the duration in units of 64 µs over which the STA transmitting the Multi-STA BlockAck frame [#2872] is not available.